Grades and Academic Standing

 6.2 Academic Standing

-GOOD ACADEMIC STANDING — A degree-seeking graduate student is expected to obtain a 3.00 Grade Point Average (GPA) to be in Good Academic Standing.
+A. GOOD ACADEMIC STANDING — Degree-seeking graduate students are expected to maintain a 3.00 Grade Point Average (GPA) to be in Good Academic Standing.
+This includes maintaining:

 • A minimum 3.00 GPA in the entire Program of Study, and